suhail09/LuasApp/README.md

 AND

 When the app is opened from 12:01 – 23:59
-Then it will should the Inbound trams forecast from Stillorgan LUAS stop.
+it will show the Inbound trams forecast from Stillorgan LUAS stop.

 # Data in XML format
 The app reads the data coming in XML format from - https://data.gov.ie/dataset/luas-forecasting-api